-In compliance with the applicable provisions of Pollution Control, 38 M.R.S.A. §§ 411 - 424-B, Water Classification Program, 38 M.R.S.A. §§ 464 - 470 and Federal Water Pollution Control Act, Title 33 U.S.C. § 1251, and applicable rules of the Department of Environmental Protection (Department), the Department has considered the application of the MAINE WOOD PELLET COMPANY, LLC (MWP), with its supportive data, agency review comments, and other related materials on file and FINDS THE FOLLOWING FACTS:
+In compliance with the provisions of the Pollution Control, 38 M.R.S.A. §§ 411-424-B, Water Classification Program, 38 M.R.S.A. §§ 464-470 and Federal Water Pollution Control Act, Title 33 U.S.C. § 1251, et seq., and applicable rules of the, the Department of Environmental Protection (Department) has considered the application of COVANTA MAINE, LLC (Covanta), with its supportive data, agency review comments, and other related materials on file and FINDS THE FOLLOWING FACTS: